-- Fishing mortality was higher in 2011/2012 than at any other time since 1998 and depleted total biomass between 2010 and 2011 by 14000t. - Present levels of exploitation appear to be unsustainable and are likely to lead to low levels of total biomass within the next year. - Depletion of total biomass will render the fishery heavily dependent on annual recruitment. - It is recommended that the maximum proportion of biomass removed from the fishery is no more than 0.3, and that biomass of the stock is maintained at >19000t. - For the 2012/2013 fishing year a precautionary limit on landings from ICES statistical rectangles would be approximately 5000t. - Alternative management measures, such as closed areas, will help to limit the environmental impact of the current high levels of fishing effort. - Further work is required to understand the relationships between environmental variables and the reproductive success of queen scallops. - CSA is well-suited to the data available from the queen scallop fishery.
+- o Fishing mortality was lower in 2012/2013 than in the previous two years. - Depletion of total biomass will render the fishery heavily dependent on annual recruitment. - It is recommended that the maximum percentage of biomass removed from the fishery is 30%, and that biomass of the stock is maintained at >13000t (preferably higher). - For the 2013/2014 fishing year a precautionary limit on landings from ICES statistical rectangles 36E5 and 37E5 would be approximately 5000t, which equates to 25% of biomass. - Alternative management measures, such as closed areas, will help to limit the environmental impact of the current high levels of fishing effort. - Further work is required to understand the relationships between environmental variables and the reproductive success of queen scallops. - CSA is generally well-suited to the data available from the queen scallop fishery.
 Improving, or verifying, the quality of input data will be the focus of ongoing research. - Further work is needed to define the most appropriate stock assessment unit.
+Mismatch between the management unit (territorial sea) and the unit over which landings are recorded (ICES statistical rectangles) limits the precision of biomass estimates.